R:\Bau\Blog >_

 • Drives differentiation and builds brand equity

-The Connection Over Isolation strategy will be covered in the next blog post.
+The Connection Over Isolation principle will be covered in the next blog post.

 References